Cantro93/bot-check/README.md

 - [ ] make function that will be used as event listener for server `request` event;
 - [ ] make npm package.

+## Installation

+Put file botcheck.js into any place in your project, and write down relative path in your `require` clause.

 ## Usage (HTTP sample)

 ```js